If you want to learn how to take risks, try visiting a playground in Britain.

 Summing up his philosophy toward taking risk, Drum puts it thusly: “If you can live with the outcome, even if it’s failure, go for it.”
 That’s an elegantly simple formula.
 A readiness to embrace failure is one of the most significant characteristics of a risk taker.

 That tolerance for failure is an attribute to be encouraged, because even a risk that doesn’t pay off with immediate rewards can still deliver long-term benefits in terms of learning, which can often produce greater results.
-This article
+This article from Businessweek

 , for instance, describes how Corning, Inc. undertook a seemingly failed risk to develop a new business unit.
 Yet out of that failure came a new product with the potential to produce hundreds of millions of dollars of revenue growth.